ApexRMS/wisdm/docs/_sections/section04.md

 <p id="heading01"> <h2>GLM</h2> </p>

-The **GLM** datasheet contains information about the Generalized Linear Model algorithm options.
-The GLM algorithm
+The **GLM** datasheet contains information about the Generalized Linear Model (GLM) algorithm options.

 ### Select Best Predictors
 Selecting "Yes" in the *Select Best Predictors* argument means that the GLM will use internal statistical methods to determine which predictors are significant to the model and will remove predictors that are unimportant for the *Scenario*.
 Selecting "No" requires the GLM to use all predictors offered to it.
 ### Simplification Method
 The *Simplification Method* will either be AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion), and these criteria relate to how the predictors are chosen for the GLM.
-AIC and BIC measure how well the model fits the data based on the covariates already included in the GLM and evaluates changes to the criteria when adding or dropping covariates.
+AIC and BIC measure how well the GLM fits the data based on the covariates selected during the covariate selection step and evaluates changes to the criteria when adding or dropping covariates.
 For more information about these criteria, see [Aho, Derryberry, & Peterson](https://doi.org/10.1890/13-1452.1).
 ### Consider Squared Terms
 Selecting "Yes" for the *Consider Squared Terms* argument allows the GLM to consider relationships between the predictors and the response in a non-linear relationship by squaring the predictor values.
 ### Consider Interactions
-Selecting "Yes" for the *Consider Interactions* argument will allow the GLM to take interactions among covariates into account during the modeling process.
+Selecting "Yes" for the *Consider Interactions* argument will allow the GLM to take  into account interactions among covariates during the modeling process.
 <br>

 <p id="heading02"> <h2>Random Forest</h2> </p>